ssahibsingh/projects-codedamn/weather-app/step2/Instructions.md

-# Hello and Welcome to **Weather App** guided tutorial!

-## In this step, we will focus on coloring elements, with the help of Bootstrap classes.
+In this step, we will focus on coloring elements, with the help of Bootstrap classes.

 ### Please carry out the following steps: